orbitalchicken/Roadmap/README.md

 R&D
 ===

-    mintupdate:
-        prompt for reboot after kernel install?

-    nemo:
-        remove duplication between Eject and Safely Remove (for removable devices).

     system
         consider enabling recommends

     review logind.conf changes in:
         MATE
         Xfce
-        KDE

-    ubiquity:
-        inhibit sessions via libxapp (need to do it in KDE too)

     libindicator++?
         client-rendered icon/menu (ala libindicator)
         support all the features from GTK statusicon (tooltips, left/right clicks etc..)

-    use aptdaemon?
-        aptdaemon doesn't work in LMDE and is being abandoned upstream in mintupdate, remove dep on synaptic, remove admin rights for checkAPT.py in mintwelcome and codec menu entry, switch from apturl to aptdaemon in mintsources, remove dep on synaptic
-        remove synaptic from default selection
-        remove synaptic from mintmenu's favorites

     network discovery:
         easy out-of-the-box interactions (messaging/presence/file-sharing) over the LAN